TriplyDB/Documentation/docs/triply-etl/xslt/index.md

 ```
 ## Using XSLT in TriplyETL

-In TriplyETL, XSLT processing is supported in the `fromXML()` and `loadRdf()` middlewares by providing an optional `Source.file()` to the stylesheet parameter that uses an XSL-XML Stylesheet.
+In TriplyETL, XSLT processing is supported in the [`fromXML()`](../extract/formats/#extractor-fromxml) and [`loadRdf()`](../extract/formats/#function-loadrdf) middlewares by providing an optional `Source.file()` to the stylesheet parameter that uses an XSL-XML Stylesheet.
 Below we will explain in steps how it can be used:

 1\.
 Create your XSLT stylesheet:

 First, you need to create an XSLT stylesheet.
 This stylesheet defines the rules for transforming your XML data.
 It should have a .xslt or .xsl file extension.
 You can create this stylesheet using any text editor or XML/XSLT development tool.
-In your case, it seems you can provide this stylesheet as an optional Source.file().
-Make sure you have this stylesheet ready.

 2\.
-Use XSLT in `fromXml()` or `loadRdf()` by providing an extra parameter:
+Load the data and apply XSLT transformation using either [`fromXml()`](../extract/formats/#extractor-fromxml) or [`loadRdf()`](../extract/formats/#function-loadrdf):

-- `fromXml()`
+- `fromXml()` is used to load and transform xml to xml with different structure:
 ```
 fromXml(Source.file(xml), {
         selectors: "rdf:RDF.sdo:Person",